RubenImhoff/nowcasting-hands-on-OWM-academy/README.md

 ## 2. Install Google Chrome

 For the best experience, we recommend using [Google Chrome](https://www.google.com/chrome) for this session.
-In many Linux distributions, the browser is known as [Chromium](https://www.chromium.org/Home), and it can be installed through the distribution's package management system.
 [Firefox](https://www.mozilla.org), [Microsoft Edge](http://www.microsoft.com/en-us/windows/microsoft-edge) and [Safari](http://www.apple.com/safari) should also work, but they might not support all functionalities needed for using the Google services.

 ## 3. Clone GitHub Repositories and copy notebooks to Colab

-This step is required for running the Colab notebooks shared through the [GitHub repository](https://github.com/pySTEPS/ERAD-nowcasting-course-2022).
+This step is required for running the Colab notebooks shared through the [GitHub repository](https://github.com/RubenImhoff/nowcasting-hands-on-OWM-academy).
 Sign in to your Google account, go to [Colab](https://colab.research.google.com/?utm_source=scs-index) and run the following commands in a new notebook.

     # mount your Google drive to access it from Colab
     import os